Nailim/plan9-rchistory/README.md

 ### what is plan9

 Good question!
 I like you, you're trying to figure out something new.
-Unfortunately outside of the scope of this document.
-Please use the wast collection of knowledge of the internet to find out (even ChatGPT will be able to give you quite the explanation).
+Unfortunately, outside the scope of this document.
+Please use the vast collection of knowledge of the internet to find out (even ChatGPT will be able to give you quite the explanation).
 To add to the confusion, this was developed on 9front.

 ### is this for me